idealparable/BibleQ/DidLazarusWriteJohn.md

 ### Coop Mode
-What if both John and Lazarus wrote John, and Lazarus is sometimes the DiLoved, sometimes John?
+What if both John and Lazarus wrote John, and Lazarus is sometimes the DiscipleLoved, sometimes John?

 Or one wrote it but frequently used the other as a source?

-It's possible, at least the "coop" part of this idea, but it seems almost irrelevant to DiLoved's identity or identities re all the above overwhelming evidence.
+It's possible, at least the "coop" part of this idea, but it seems almost irrelevant to DiscipleLoved's identity or identities re all the above overwhelming evidence.
 I think more likely John just knew more about Lazarus, and knew Lazarus through Jesus.

 But as mentioned earlier, the approach in writing ancient documents seems to have been largely cooperative anyway.